 -Thomas Paine, The Crisis Number V (1778)

-Every life lost in war is a life cut short; a bright light of potential snuffed out.
+Every life lost to war is a life cut short; a bright light of potential snuffed out.
 Someone’s father, someone’s sister, someone’s child.
 We may take pride that such people lived, but to celebrate such sacrifice is shameful.
 Honor them.
 Honor them not with hollow words and meaningless flag waving, but by striving to make war a distant memory.
 Honor them by reversing the tide of interventionism and militarism that has taken hold of our society and our government, mocking their precious sacrifice.
 Honor them by remembering the value of life, and recognizing that every drop of blood spilled in aggression is an unforgivable sin.